PandaDoc case studies

 Reflections & Takeaways

 - You can't test everything upfront: While a simplified tab structure tested well initially, long-term usage revealed that users of productivity tools demand control.
-We eventually adapted the design, adding customizable status buckets that users could toggle based on their specific workflows.
+I eventually adapted the design, adding customizable status buckets that users could toggle based on their specific workflows.

 - The cost of "Blue-Sky" thinking: I was initially tasked with reimagining the entire document status system.
-While valuable for broad exploration, we scrapped this direction because changing core statuses would have broken countless client-side API automations.
+While valuable for broad exploration, I scrapped this direction because changing core statuses would have broken countless client-side API automations.
 It reinforced the importance of balancing ideal UX with systemic reality.

 - Stakeholder management is a design skill: The biggest challenge wasn't pixel-pushing, but aligning key decision-makers.
 "Selling" the solution and finding the right balance of assertiveness and compromise was crucial for pushing this 4-month initiative to release.